Ajedi32/metalsmith-metafiles/README.md

 in them are also allowed.
 For example, `meta` would result in `*meta.json` being used to store metadata.

+### `prefix`

+Type: `String`

+Default: `""`

+The prefix added to filenames to indicate they are metadata files.

+For example, setting this option to `"m-"`, in combination with the default postfix value of `".metadata"`, would result in `m-*.metadata.json` files being used to store metadata.

 ## License

 MIT (See [LICENSE](./LICENSE) file)